-Our approach to calculating deductible costs has been designed to facilitate an adequate margin is available for NAVs.
-However, we have also provided an additional minus-element (incorporated in the avoided on-site costs) to provide an overall margin of 4.08% on the operating costs (the "operating cost margin").
-The operating cost margin amounts to £1.23 per dual service connection (including surface water drainage).
-This is recognition of the fact that where there is no upfront investment in on- site assets, there can be no avoided WACC on those assets (as incumbent companies receive no "regulatory" return for spend that is expensed rather than capitalised).
-We are undertaking a further review of the margin that is generated by our approach to bulk supply pricing and reserve the right to remove the operating cost margin when we calculate bulk supply charges in future years.
+Our approach to calculating deductible costs has been designed to facilitate that an adequate margin is available for NAVs.
+In addition to the minus elements set out above, we have also provided an additional minus-element (incorporated in the avoided on-site costs) to provide an overall margin of 4.08% on the operating costs we would expect to have incurred for the site (the "operating risk margin").
+The operating risk margin amounts to £1.23 per dual service connection (including surface water drainage).
+This is recognition of the fact that where there is no upfront investment in on-site assets, there can be no avoided WACC on those assets (as incumbent companies receive no "regulatory" return for spend that is expensed rather than capitalized) and therefore reflects compensation for the operational risk experienced by new appointees which the incumbent has avoided.